 It helped me solve the question how it was possible that the princes didn’t fully know about the physical health of their stepmother.
-They live with the rest of their squad in the Aeries, which are close to the entrance of the cave, whereas the palace is located deeper inside the cave.
-And thus the princes don’t see their parents every day.
+They live with the rest of their squads in the Aeries, which are close to the entrance of the cave, whereas the palace is located deeper inside the cave.
+And thus, the princes don’t see their parents every day.

 World as important as your characters and story